liweinan/k8s-example/kustomize-example/README.md

 kubectl apply -k overlays/production
 ```

-This will apply the base configuration along with the production-specific patches (e.g., 5 replicas).
+This command applies the base configuration along with the production-specific patches (e.g., 5 replicas).

 ### View the Kustomized Output